-- A. This ordinance has been adopted and amended in accordance with the provisions of 30-A M.R.S. §4403(2). - B. This ordinance shall be known and may be cited as the "Subdivision Ordinance of the Town of Freeport, Maine."
+- A. This ordinance has been prepared in accordance with the provisions of Title 30-A M.R.S.A. §4403. - B. This ordinance shall be known and may be cited as the "Subdivision Ordinance of the Town of Freeport, Maine."

-2.2 Administration & Applicability.
+2.2 Administration.

-- A. The Project Review Board of the Town of Freeport, hereinafter called the Board, shall administer this ordinance. - B. The provisions of this ordinance shall apply to all land and buildings proposed for subdivision within the boundaries of the Town of Freeport.
+- A. The Project Review Board of the Town of Freeport, hereinafter called the Board, shall administer this ordinance. - B. The provisions of this ordinance shall pertain to all land and buildings proposed for subdivision within the boundaries of the Town of Freeport.